-It is a hardware model with strings and pulleys on a wooden frame (Fig. 5).
+It is a hardware model with strings and pulleys on a wooden frame (Fig. 4 & 5).
 Each string has some weights attached to it.
-The heavier the weight, the more is force in that direction and more it pulls the knot P towards itself.
-Knot P is the optimum location of the industry.
+The heavier the weight, the more the force in that direction and the more it pulls the knot P towards itself.
+Knot P is the optimal location for the industry.
 Heavier weights pull the industry towards itself.

-If material is weight losing it will have a heavier proportion of weight on the pullies and a percentage of that weight will not add to the final weight of the product.
+If the material is weight-losing it will have a heavier proportion of weight on the pullies and a percentage of that weight will not add to the final weight of the product.
 This means more weight loss will exert more pull and pull the industry in its direction.

 Split of Location